Jasmeet-Singh-17/VireMail/README.md

 - Accordion-based UI using Bootstrap
 - Dark-themed cards with smooth transitions
 - Questions include:
-  - What is WireMail?
+  - What is VireMail?
-  - How is WireMail different from other email services?
+  - How is VireMail different from other email services?
-  - Is WireMail really free?
+  - Is VireMail really free?
   - How it protects data?

 ---